thewinner958/stardew-val-mod/README.md

 And yes, this was done out of a Yokye post, so expect the best story there

 This will be used as somewhat of a list of what changes have been done.
 I will not be explaining how to install mods.
-If you find any trouble with the mod and its content: Write me on Discord
+If you find any trouble with the mod and/or its content: Write me on Discord
 @Splitted_Spark#0136

 This is our first mod and thus there will be more and more changes added but for now no major map reworks are in planning First will be a list of the overall planned changes to the game and after that will be the version updates:
-A huge thanks goes to the contributors:
+A huge thanks goes to the team and contributors:
 - Flare: art, code
 - TheWinner: code
-- Spliinkles: ideas and decision-making help
+- Spliinkles: ideas and decision-making
-- Discord members who helped with decisions and code help
+- Discord members who helped with decisions and code

 and more who helped this journey.
 Enjoy!